Inventua/nucleus-core/Nucleus.Special.Modules/Nucleus.OAuth.Client/Documentation/OAuthClient.md

 > An OAuth server extension for Nucleus is available for sale.

+> Most OAuth services use SSL (https).
+The Microsoft remote authentication system uses a 'correlation cookie' to track remote login requests.
+Modern browsers block cookies when navigating from an SSL to non-SSL site.
+Therefore, if you are using an OAuth service you should use SSL for your site, because browsers will block the correlation cookie unless both the OAuth client site and OAuth service site use SSL.

 The OAuth client extension settings are accessed in the `Manage` control panel.
 OAuth providers are set up in configuration files.

 ![OAuth Client Settings](OAuthClientSettings.png)